 The Delaware Health Fund is where tobacco Master Settlement Agreement (MSA) dollars received by the state have been directed since within the first few years after the MSA was negotiated 20 years ago in 2018.
 Delaware has been one of the few states to largely keep promises made at the time and use the money for health-related purposes.
 Total tobacco prevention and cessation funding, which comes from this Fund, remained about the same as the previous year at close to $6.3 million in fiscal year 2019.
 However, this amount of funding is lower than historical levels, and the Lung Association believes funding for this vital program needs to be increased.

 The American Lung Association in Delaware will continue to educate lawmakers on the ongoing fight against tobacco.
-Our goal is to build champions within the legislature and a groundswell of advocates to advance our goals, including a long overdue increase in the cigarette tax, the equalization of taxes on other tobacco products, funding to prevent our youth from starting to smoke as well as helping individuals who want to quit to do so.
-We also hope to increase the minimum age of sale for all tobacco products to 21 years old, and increase the licensure fees for tobacco wholesalers, retailers and vending machine operators.
+Our goal is to build champions within the legislature and a groundswell of advocates to advance our goals, including funding to prevent our youth from starting to smoke as well as helping individuals who want to quit to do so and increasing the minimum age of sale for all tobacco products to 21 years old

 Sign up for the latest lung health news sent right to your inbox.

 Join more than 500,000 people who receive research updates, inspiring stories, health information and more.